Overview

 Introduction

 The Subsea Modem (SuM) is a project by SubSeaPulse Srl.
 It is a low cost, made in Italy, software-defined acoustic modem specifically tailored for underwater telecommunications.
 The device provides a series of robust modulations and coding schemes to optimise usage for any application, both research and industrial.
 Nonetheless it is suitable for low-power applications, allowing for battery-powered deployments.
+Its latest revisions also support real-time audio transmissions, constituting an effective acoustic intercom system.

 The SuM is composed of a Raspberry Pi board, an HiFi sound card and the SuM-HAT, the first Raspberry Pi HAT engineered to transform the Raspberry into an analog front-end to pilot underwater acoustic transducers with great performance.